kemalat/codility-lessons/java-core.md

+### Java char range
+ It is used to declare the character-type variables and methods.
+It is capable of holding the unsigned 16-bit Unicode characters.The range of a variable of type char is from 0 to 2^16-1 or 0 to 65535.

 ### Sorting algorithm used Java's Collections.sort(List<E>) method
 Java 8's Collections.sort(List<E>) uses `Iterative merge sort` algorithm, it requires fewer than n log(n) comparisons when the input array is partially sorted (adaptive) and this algorithm is guaranteed to be stable in nature.